DartDivora/PythonTextGame/README.md

 # PythonTextGame
 A text-based adventure game made in Python!

-This is meant to be a simple demonstration of creating a game engine in Python for learning purposes.
+This is meant to be a simple demonstration of creating a game engine in Python for learning purposes using Pygame.